Skip to content

 After you disable this option in Google Chrome, click the Relaunch button to save the changes successfully.

-Turning it off will no longer give Chrome permission to utilize the CPU, thus fixing the issue of overutilization.
+Turning it off will no longer permit Chrome to utilize the CPU, thus fixing the issue of overutilization.

 Method 2: Disable Unwanted Browser Extensions